binary-station/binary-station.github.io/NervaBoardGame.md

 ### Details

-Nerva is a board game that utilizes three chess boards and backgammon pieces.
+Nerva is a board game that utilizes a standard chess board and 192 pawns + 2 kings.

+Two opposing forces (White and Black) face each other in battle on the game board.

+It is a turn-based wargame in the spirit of chess with different rules.

+The goal is to capture the enemy king.

 ### Github